-The problem has been variously pronounced across different HEIs.
+The problem has been differently pronounced across HEIs.
 However, in light of the mobility’s important role in enriching learning experiences and acquisition of new skills by students, still much work needs to be done in this field such as development of new mobility opportunities at ministerial and institutional level to enable students’ mobility initiatives.
 The new Ukraine Law “On Higher Education” has introduced the notion of “academic mobility” bringing the educational system closer to EU standards.
-The SER strategies on “Education Development” and “Youth” both address the need for mobility (chap.2, goal 8/specific aim 4.1.5), and distance learning (chap.8, goal 8/specific aim 4.3.4).
+The Serbian strategies on “Education Development” and “Youth” both address the need for mobility (chap.2, goal 8/specific aim 4.1.5), and distance learning (chap.8, goal 8/specific aim 4.3.4).
 However, further development of mobility initiatives and organization of the entire process will remain the task of HEIs and in part of the Ministry, calling for additional work in this area.

 For the purpose of a wider-scope impact and sustainability of students’ mobility capacity building, corresponding governance should be established on all levels in HE, i.e. initiatives of the ministry responsible for HE and institutional solutions need to be aligned (HEIs set up and maintain MRs and methodological recommendations, coordination, and counseling are provided at ministerial level) to harmonize of mobility organization process.